awslabs/project-lakechain/docs/src/content/docs/general/pre-requisites.md

 ### 💻 Environment

-Project Lakechain has been successfully tested on different Linux distributions, MacOS, and Cloud development environments such as [AWS Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/welcome.html) and [GitHub Codespaces](https://github.com/features/codespaces).
+Project Lakechain has been successfully tested on different Linux distributions, MacOS, and Cloud development environments such as [GitHub Codespaces](https://github.com/features/codespaces).

 We recommend having 50GB of free storage on your development machine to be able to build and deploy all the middlewares and examples.

 > 👇 We have a ready made Dev Container for GitHub Codespaces that you can use to get started quickly.

 <a href="https://github.com/codespaces/new/awslabs/project-lakechain"><img alt="Github Codespaces" src="https://github.com/codespaces/badge.svg" /></a>

-> ℹ️ **Tip** We've also created a [Cloud9 script](https://github.com/awslabs/project-lakechain/blob/master/.cloud9/resize.sh) that you can use in your Cloud9 environment to resize the EBS storage associated with the instance.

 <br>